 If you are living in Belgium, you do have a Belgian national number, even if you do not know it (for instance, because you have a special identity card issued by the European Commission).
-You need this number for registration on the VDAB website in order to acquire your loopbaancheques (career vouchers).

 What does the Belgian ID number look like?